WildMeOrg/old_wildme-docs/docs/researchers/wbia/wbia_ggr.md

 ibs.delete_images(delete_gids, trash_images=False)
 ```

 CVS: Why delete the images here without checking to see if the image did not have any aids remaining?
-This check is applied elesewhere.
+This check is applied elsewhere.
 Also the ut.dict_hist results near the end of the code are not used.

 CVS: Throughout this there is an understanding that we are whittling down the aids and gids to only CA's and only images that have at least one CA. Please make an explicit discussion of this

+CVS: I didn't see the code snippets for some things:  WIC, orientation, quality, etc.

 ### Qualitative Filtering